datalad-handbook/book/docs/intro/philosophy.rst

    **DataLad is a completely domain-agnostic, general-purpose tool to manage data**.
-   You can use it whether you have a PhD in Neuroscience and want to `share one of the largest whole brain MRI images in the world <https://github.com/datalad-datasets/bmmr-t1w-250um>`_, organize your private music library, keep track of all `cat memes <https://imgflip.com/memesearch?q=cat>`_ on the internet.
+   You can use it whether you have a PhD in Neuroscience and want to `share one of the largest whole brain MRI images in the world <https://github.com/datalad-datasets/bmmr-t1w-250um>`_, organize your private music library, or keep track of all `cat memes <https://imgflip.com/memesearch?q=cat>`_ on the internet.